Eitz Chaim Schools: Financial struggles

 Eitz Chaim Schools has collective bargaining agreements with two labour groups, The Association of Hebrew School Educators, representing secular studies teachers and the Federation of Teachers in Hebrew Day Schools, representing Judaic studies staff.
 A secular studies staff member, teaching 30 hours per week, could receive an annual salary of up to $89,309.46, while a Judaic studies staff member could earn $94,255.50.
 These amounts are before any assigned recess duties or other additions to salary.

 Approximately $5.26M is spent on teaching staff, with another $1.1M on principals, $1M on special education and $1M on administrative salaries.
 These figures are before calculations for additional costs of employment, such as CPP, EI, insurance benefits and pension, which amounts to approximately $1.23M.
 There is also $840K expensed towards the settlement of legal matters.

 In recent years, Eitz Chaim Schools has made significant improvements to its fundraising machine, running two very successful crowd funding campaign that have brought in significant funds and projected a very positive image to the community.

 Sex abuse

-Stephen Joseph Schacter, a teacher at Eitz Chaim Schools between 1986 and 2004 has been found guilty of possessing child pornography, sexual assault, sexual interference, sexual exploitation and gross indecency related to students in the 1980s and early 2000s.
+In 2018, Stephen Joseph Schacter, a teacher at Eitz Chaim Schools between 1986 and 2004 was found guilty of possessing child pornography, sexual assault, sexual interference, sexual exploitation and gross indecency related to students in the 1980s and early 2000s.

 Rabbi Heshi Nussbaum was another Eitz Chaim teacher who pleaded guilty in the 1980s to child-abuse charges.

 Significant settlement payments to various alumni who had been sexually abused in Eitz Chaim was one of the reasons the school had to sell Patricia campus in 2019.